 - Actual Settlements and Verdicts in Recreational Vehicle Accident Cases

 The second big concern is that these vehicles are not safe when someone is behind the wheel who is not experienced driving an RV.
-It is like giving John Q. Public an 18 wheel truck.
+It is like giving John Q. Public a huge 18 wheel truck.
 Disaster often ensues.

 Other problems with RVs include: